Sponsor a child in Brazil

 SOS Children’s Village Santa Maria opened in 1980.
 Built on a six-acre site on the outskirts of Santa Maria, it consists of a number of family houses, where over 100 children can find a new home.
 In addition, the Village has a house for the SOS aunts and a multi-purpose hall for functions and festivities.

-Brazil’s twelfth SOS Children's Village Paraiaba was opened in May 1987.
-The Village is situated in the suburb of Mangabeira, not far from the city centre of João Pessoa.
+Brazil’s twelfth SOS Children's Village Paraiba was opened in May 1987.
+Today, SOS families live throughout the neighbourhood, allowing children to grow up in their community.
 An SOS School opened in the Village in 1990, providing education for many hundreds of students from the Village and the neighbouring communities.

 SOS Children's Village Pedra Bonita, which opened in 1994, is the second of two projects in the urban area of Rio de Janeiro.
 Public services close to the Village are good, and children attend the local schools.
 A hospital and shopping centre are only a short distance away.